-Grenada real estate market history and overview
+Grenada market history and overview

-Grenda – nicknamed ‘The Spice of the Caribbean’ for its locally grown spices – is an unspoiled Caribbean island, renowned for its beauty and relaxed lifestyle.
+Grenada – nicknamed ‘The Spice of the Caribbean’ for its locally grown spices – is an unspoiled Caribbean island, renowned for its beauty and relaxed lifestyle.
 Grenada and her sister islands Carriacou and Petite Martinique are wonderful places gifted with 40 incredible beaches, fairytale-like waterfalls, lush rainforest, and exceptional diving sites.

-Grenada island real estate for sale is very diverse.
+Grenada real estate for sale is very diverse.
 You will find a wide range of property options to choose from including luxury villas and modern apartments to historical plantation homes.
 Some of the best places to buy Grenada real estate are the capital city St George’s, Carriacou, Grand Anse, and Lance aux Epines.

-How to buy Grenada real estate for sale?
+How to buy Grenada property?

 If you wish to purchase Grenada island real estate two options are available: